-The government-and Judge Kavanaugh, in his en banc concurrence nevertheless maintain that there is historical support for trying offenses against the "U.S. common law of war" before military commissions, and that these precedents suggest that Article III does not prohibit the assertion of military jurisdiction over such offenses.
+The government-along with Judge Kavanaugh (in his en banc concurrence in Al Bahlul I) and Judge Henderson (in her panel dissent in Al Bahlul II)-nevertheless maintains that there is historical support for trying offenses against the "U.S. common law of war" before military commissions, and that these precedents suggest that Article III does not prohibit the assertion of military jurisdiction over such offenses.
 In point of fact, though, no U.S. court has ever upheld the jurisdiction of a military tribunal to try an offense that that court believed to be a violation of the domestic-but not international-laws of war.
+As the

-As the Supreme Court has made clear, Article III demands far more historical evidence-and far more compelling prudential justifications-before Congress may depart from its mandate.
+Supreme Court has made clear, Article III demands far more historical evidence-and far more compelling prudential justifications-before Congress may depart from its mandate.